Per Diem Tax Deduction Tips for Truck Drivers in 2024 | ATBS

 top of page

 Per Diem (per day) is one of your largest tax deductions as an owner-operator, but what is it exactly?
-In its simplest terms, the Per Diem deduction is a tax deduction that the IRS allows to substantiate ordinary and necessary business meal and incidental expenses paid or incurred while traveling away from home.
+The Per Diem deduction is a tax deduction that the Internal Revenue Service (IRS) allows to substantiate ordinary and necessary business meals and incidental expenses paid or incurred while traveling for business while away from home.
 In this article, we address the specific rules around using this significant tax deduction.

-As a result of the Tax Cuts and Jobs Act, employees known also as company drivers are no longer eligible to claim the Per Diem deduction.
+As a result of the Tax Cuts and Jobs Act, W-2 employees, sometimes referred to as company drivers, are no longer eligible to claim the Per Diem deduction.

-Need help calculating your Per Diem deduction and filing your taxes?
-Click here!
+If you need help calculating your Per Diem deduction and filing your taxes, please click here.

 In order to qualify for these deductions, IRS publication 463 states that you are traveling from home if: